 we can push it up to our remote repo on GitHub.

-RStudio symbol for git push
+git push

 .

-Note: You should see a smaller Git Push window with the following information from Git.
+You should see a smaller Git Push window with the following information from Git.

 >>> /usr/bin/git push origin HEAD:refs/heads/main